Empathic Prompting: Non-Verbal Context Integration for Multimodal LLM Conversations: Experimental Study and Results

-This preliminary usability study was conducted exclusively with members of the research and development team.
-The goal was not to perform a formal empirical study, but rather to validate the technological functioning of the system and to gather initial impressions of its usability in a controlled and ethically safe context~\cite{nielsen1995applying,sohaib2010integrating}.
-Only internal staff, all fully aware of the nature and scope of the test, participated.
-As colleagues directly involved in the project, participants were fully informed of the purpose of the sessions and the sensitivity of the topic, and their involvement was entirely voluntary.
-No demographic or personally identifying information was collected or reported.
 The procedure followed an \textit{expert usability evaluation} approach.
 Each staff member interacted with the system and subsequently provided structured feedback on system performance, conversational flow, and perceived usability.
 By restricting the test to internal collaborators who were already familiar with the project, we ensured that participation did not involve any risk of misunderstanding or exposure and that the evaluation remained focused on technological validation.
 The rationale for this internal assessment was ethical: before involving external users, it was essential to verify that the system operated as intended and that its outputs could be reliably managed.
 This staged approach allows us to refine the prototype and address technical or design issues, ensuring that future empirical studies with end users will be based on a stable, well-tested system.
-Such subsequent studies will be designed in accordance with established ethical guidelines and submitted to the appropriate ethics committee for approval.